 - 2. Apply the highstate to enable Live Patching, and reboot the client. - 3.
 Repeat for each client that you want to manage with Live Patching. - 4.
 To check that live patching has been enabled correctly, select the client from Systems > System List, and ensure that Live Patching appears in the Kernel field.

 Procedure: Applying Live Patches to a Kernel

-1. In the Uyuni Web UI, select the client from Systems > Overview.
-You will see a banner at the top of the screen showing the number of critical and non-critical packages available for the client:
+1. In the Uyuni WebUI, select the client from Systems > Overview.
+A banner at the top of the screen shows the number of critical and non-critical packages available for the client: